Please select the subject below and click for information

-There is no cost for Contracting Authorities to access NEPRO, or any of NEPOs Solutions for that matter!
-Suppliers pay a 5% management fee on the successful completion of projects only.
+There is no cost for contracting authorities to access NEPRO, or any of NEPO’s solutions.
+Under NEPRO³ suppliers pay a 5% management fee on the successful completion of projects only.

 Buyers should simply follow the steps listed here to become an Associate Member of NEPO.
-Once complete the Associate Membership scheme grants you access to the NEPO Solutions.
-NEPO currently have 350+ Associate Members, please check here to see if your organisation is already signed up.
+Once complete the associate membership scheme grants you access to NEPO solutions.
+NEPO currently have 650+ Associate Members, please check here to see if your organisation is already signed up.

 Suppliers should visit www.bloom.services to start the registration process.